A Game of Thrones-Chapter 44

 |Chapter chronology (All)|

 Sansa wonders with Jeyne Poole why her father did not send the gallant Ser Loras to kill the monster Ser Gregor.
 The next day her father reveals that he is sending her and Arya back to Winterfell.
-Sansa insists that she cannot leave because she is to marry Joffrey, who is nothing like his father and will give her children with golden hair.
-This is an epiphany to Eddard.
+Sansa insists that she cannot leave because she is to marry Prince Joffrey, who is nothing like his father and will give her children with golden hair.
+This is an epiphany to her father.

-Sansa is bewildered that her father did not send the Knight of Flowers after Ser Gregor Clegane, and tells her friend Jeyne Poole that she thinks it is because her father was in a foul mood from his leg wound.
+Sansa is bewildered that her father did not send the Knight of Flowers after Ser Gregor Clegane.
+She tells her friend Jeyne Poole that she thinks it is because her father was in a foul mood from his leg wound.
 Sansa believes sending Ser Loras, who looks like a hero, to slay the monstrous Ser Gregor would have been just like the tales.
 Sansa tells Jeyne that she said as much to Septa Mordane, but that the septa only told her not to question her father’s decisions.
 Littlefinger, who had overheard, claimed that her father’s decisions could do with a bit of questioning.
 When Sansa had explained to him about monsters and heroes, Littlefinger told her life was not a song.

 Jeyne suggests that Lord Eddard should have sent Ser Ilyn Payne, but Sansa replies that he is like a second monster.
 Then Jeyne begins to speak dreamily about Lord Beric Dondarrion, telling Sansa how brave and gallant he is.
 Sansa can only think that even though Lord Beric is handsome, he is also old: almost 22.